Flat Beat: Commercial reception

 The song was a surprise international success in Europe, topping the charts in Austria, Finland, Flanders, Germany, Italy, and the United Kingdom.
-In the latter country, it was the seventh song featured in a Levi's advert to top the UK Singles Chart and the 25th instrumental single to top the chart.
+In the UK, it was the seventh song featured in a Levi's advert to top the UK Singles Chart and the 25th instrumental single to top the chart.
 On the Eurochart Hot 100, "Flat Beat" peaked at number two and was Europe's 11th-most-successful hit of 1999.
 "Flat Beat" was not as successful in France, where it peaked at number five and did not receive airplay, selling only a quarter of the copies as it did in the UK.

 Legacy

 In 2003, Q Magazine ranked "Flat Beat" number 175 in their list of the "1001 Best Songs Ever".
 In September 2005, Stylus Magazine included the track's bassline at number 13 in their list of the "Top 50 Basslines of All Time", while Mixmag included it in their "The Best Basslines in Dance Music" in 2020.
 The magazine added, "Disclaimer: it's likely you'll be thinking there's a bees' nest in the corner of your room after listening to it.
 Don't let that put you off, though.
-"Flat Beat" boasts one of the best basslines of all time."
+'Flat Beat' boasts one of the best basslines of all time."
+In 2014, English DJ and producer Duke Dumont ranked it number nine in his list of "The 10 Best UK Number One Singles", saying, "Probably the strangest number one to date.
+The Levi's advert helped, obviously.
+Directing that Levi's advert and putting your own song in it also helps.
+But I remember this having a cult following among garage DJs within the UK.
+I doubt Mr. Oizo was even aware of UK garage, but he accidentally created possibly the first dubstep record."